hcandela/MAPtools/README.md

 ./maptools.py qtl --data L,H -i variants.vcf -o qtl.txt -I
 ```

-4.2 Generate plots with the ``qtlplot`` command:
+4.2 Generate plots with the ``plot`` command:

-Use the ``qtlplot`` command to automatically generate plots using the output of the previous command, which was saved to the ``qtl.txt`` file:
+Use the ``plot`` command to automatically generate plots using the output of the previous command, which in this case was saved to the ``qtl.txt`` file:

 ```
-./maptools.py qtlplot -i qtl.txt --captions -m -c Fvb1,Fvb2,Fvb3,Fvb4,Fvb5,Fvb6,Fvb7 -A 800 -a --bonferroni --ci95 -o graphics_qtl/
+./maptools.py plot -i qtl.txt --captions -m -c Fvb1,Fvb2,Fvb3,Fvb4,Fvb5,Fvb6,Fvb7 -A 800 -a --bonferroni --ci95 -O jpg -o graphics_qtl/
 ```

 In the above example, we used the following options: